Energy-mass spectrum of Yang-Mills bosons is infinite and discrete

-Large Hadron Collider ambitious goals include a long overdue sighting of the mass generating Higgs boson and discovery of new particles such as massive neutral, colorless, self-adjoint, spin-1 intermediate $Z^{\prime}$ gauge bosons (\textsc{rizzo}\cite{Rizzo-06}), in particular, hypothetical glueballs of the strong force.
+This paper offers a mathematically rigorous quantum Yang-Mills theory on Minkowski 4-space with an infinite and discrete energy-mass quantum bosonic spectrum for any compact semisimple gauge group.
+This Lagrangian theory is non-perturbative and ghostless.
+It is also Higgsless but requires an infinite anti-normal renormalization.

-This paper presents a \emph{mathematically rigorous} Higsless quantum Yang--Mills theory on Minkowski 4-space that demonstrates an infinite discrete energy-mass spectrum of $Z^{\prime}$ gauge bosons.
-The theory also solves \emph{ the 7th problem of Clay Mathematics Institute "Millennium Prize Problems"}: \begin{quotation} \textsl{Prove that for any compact (semi-)simple global gauge group, a nontrivial quantum Yang--Mills theory exists on $\mathbb{R}^{1+3}$ and has a positive mass gap.
+As an application, the theory gives \emph{a} solution for the 7th of the Clay Mathematics Institute "Millennium Prize Problems" (\textsc{jaffe-witten} \cite{Clay-00}): \begin{quotation} \textsl{Prove that for any compact (semi-)simple global gauge group, a nontrivial quantum Yang-Mills theory exists on $\mathbb{R}^{1+3}$ and has a positive mass gap.